hashicorp/terraform/website/docs/provisioners/connection.html.markdown

 * `bastion_certificate` - The contents of a signed CA Certificate.
 The certificate argument must be used in conjunction with a `bastion_private_key`.
 These can be loaded from a file on disk using the [the `file` function](/docs/configuration/functions/file.html).

+## Connection through a HTTP Proxy with SSH

+The `ssh` connection also supports the following fields to facilitate connections by SSH over HTTP proxy.

+* `proxy_host` - Setting this enables the SSH over HTTP connection.
+This host will be connected to first, and then the `host` or `bastion_host` connection will be made from there.

+* `proxy_port` - The port to use connect to the proxy host.

+* `proxy_user_name` - The username to use connect to the private proxy host.

+* `proxy_user_password` - The password to use connect to the private proxy host.